merrillrudd/ADMB_course/README.md

 Friday, March 16

 Participants bring in their own data and work to build models in ADMB, with the instructor available to help.

+#### Acknowledgements

+Course materials were developed from previous courses taught by Arni Magnusson, Anders Nielsen, Rob Ahrens, and Andre Punt.